hansake/IoT_MQTT_Node-RED_example/README.md

 ## Run the example
 Click on "Deploy" in the Node-RED web page and the Node-RED program will run.
-Test the user interface launching a web browser page; either locally at localhost:1880/ui or at (RPi IP address):1880/ui
+Test the user interface by launching a web browser page; either locally at localhost:1880/ui or at (RPi IP address):1880/ui

 In the figures directory there is a screenshot file showing the user interface.